 Figure 1 shows the graphical representation of parameters for determining the loss of load expectation on ordered load diagram [7], [8], [9], [10].
 The points of load in certain time point are ordered by load in this load diagram, while normally observed load points in the load diagram are ordered by consecutive points in time (smaller load during the night and higher load during the day).
 The load of the power system is the sum of all the loads of the power system consumers considering the losses in the power system and its import and export.
 The installed power capacity is the sum of nominal power capacities of all power plants in the power system.
 The peak load is the highest power load in the power system.
 The reserve margin is the difference between the installed capacity and the peak load.
 The capacity in outage represents the sum of considered nominal power capacities of power plants, which are considered as unavailable in specific state.
-The capacity in operation represents the sum of considered power capacities of power plants, which are considered as available in specific state.
-The states, which are considered, are all possible states considering that each power plant can be either available or unavailable.
+The capacity in operation represents the sum of considered, are all possible states considering that each power plant can be either available or unavailable.

-$$K = 2^n \tag{2}$$
+$K = 2^{n}$